FriesW/AfterEffects-Comp-Resizer/README.md

 # AfterEffects-Comp-Resizer
+For Adobe After Effects.
+Tested to work in CS6.

 ## Why
 A while ago I was working on a very large project involving lots of animation.
 Near the end I realized I needed an extra 10 pixels on the edge of a composition.
 Continuously rasterizing was not an option, and resizing with the Composition Settings causes all masks and positions to be scaled proportionally, ruining most of my animations and masks.